-It begs the question why the company was experiencing failing KPI’s, a decrease in employee satisfaction, and a dramatic drop in engagement.
+It begs the question why the company was experiencing a decrease in employee satisfaction and a drop in engagement.

 CEO of DH Spain, Carlos Piera Serra and Project Lead, Veronica Fernandez Mesias performed in-depth qualitative culture assessments, focus groups, and interviews to determine the root cause of the company's challenges.

 Mutual trust was one of the company's core values, and the DH team discovered that every 4 years the Toyota headquarters selects a new president, so an abrupt change in management could have the risk of impacting trust if leaders don't address change management.

 Carlos and Vero knew that leader alignment and sustaining the continuity of this new program was now a top priority.
 They met with the new president at the time and shared their new approach.
 He understood the importance of aligning with his new team.
 They spent a full day with the board of directors and created an action plan.

 The business shifted from a product-focused approach to being more customer-centric, but the company needed a change in their structure when it came to their employees.
 Beyond culture, they needed to address and improve the employee experience.

 This is how Experiencia Toyota was born.
 It was led by Marta Martin, Employee Experience Senior Specialist.
 She worked closely with DH coach|sultants® to design the program and address every touchpoint the employee has over their time with the company.